nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* CCA / Club head who is managing many members
+* Needs an efficient and organised method to assign tasks to these members.
-* has a need to manage a significant number of contacts
+* Need to manage a significant number of members
 * prefer desktop apps over other types
-* can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Manage contacts faster than a typical mouse/GUI driven app

 ### User stories